msahalkc/msahalkc/README.md

 ### 👋 Hey there!

-I'm **msahalkc**, a final year BTech student majoring in Computer Science and Engineering at MES College of Engineering, Kuttippuram. 🎓
+I'm **Muhammed Sahal K C**, a final year BTech student majoring in Computer Science and Engineering at MES College of Engineering, Kuttippuram. 🎓

 ### 💻 About Me